 As one of Australia’s biggest energy providers, we believe we can make the biggest change.

 Our aim is to prosper in a carbon-constrained world and build customer advocacy as our industry transforms.
 That’s why we have committed to exiting AGL’s coal-fired generation beginning in 2022 and ending in 2048, why we will continue to develop innovative solutions, and why we’re investing more than anyone else in building new supply to bring more affordable, reliable and sustainable energy to our customers.

 As an essential service provider, we take our position in your home and business seriously and that's why we're committed to supporting our customers and the communities we operate in.
 We’re here for you when times are tough, through our hardship and affordability programs.
 We’re proud supporters of our charity partners and we reinvest in the communities where we operate.

 Our power generation portfolio is diverse.
 It includes base, peaking and intermediate generation plants spread across traditional thermal generation, natural gas and storage, as well as renewable energy sources; from hydro, to wind, solar, landfill gas and biomass.

 At AGL our values guide the way we work and help us make better business decisions.
 Click on the icons below to learn more.

 Proudly Australian since 1837

-For almost 180 years, AGL Energy has been at the forefront of energy innovation in Australia.
+For over 180 years, AGL Energy has been at the forefront of energy innovation in Australia.